S7 Airlines Flight 778: Landing in Irkutsk

 Flight 778 landed in Irkutsk at 06:44 local time.
 As it was raining at the time, the runway was wet, though the ATIS information indicated that it was safe to use for a landing.
 Immediately after touch down, the crew armed the spoilers and autobrake to reduce their speed.
 To decrease it further, the crew then should deploy the thrust reverse by pulling the thrust lever.
 Captain Shibanov, who was seated at the left, then pulled the engine reverse thrust lever of the right engine to its idle position.
-Few seconds later, the lever was pulled to its maximum level.
+A few seconds later, the lever was pulled to its maximum level.
 As a result, the reverse thrust started to increase.
 Meanwhile, the reverse thrust of the left engine was not engaged by the crew as the reverser was in deactivated state.

-The minimum equipment list that had been provided by Airbus and S7 Airlines clearly stated that, if one thrust reverser was in a deactivated state, the pilots must hold said lever in its idle position to prevent any accidental forward movement.
+The minimum equipment list that had been provided by Airbus and S7 Airlines clearly stated that, if one thrust reverser was in a deactivated state, the pilots must hold that lever in its idle position to prevent any accidental forward movement.
 Despite being listed on their manual, S7 Airlines did not provide a training course for this exact situation.
 The recorder of Flight 778 revealed that, as the right engine thrust reverser was pulled to its maximum thrust, the left throttle lever moved forward by a little.
 Because of it, the throttle lever of the left engine was aligned with the reverse thrust lever of the right engine.

-Few seconds after touch down, the crew decided to reduce the level of the reverse thrust.
+A few seconds after touch down, the crew decided to reduce the level of the reverse thrust.
 In order to do this, the crew should push the reverse thrust lever forward.
 Captain Shibanov then pushed the right reverse lever forward.
 Simultaneously, the left throttle lever began to move forward as well.
 At first, the unintentional movement managed to stop and the reverse thrust of the right engine had reached its idle position.
 However, the crew decided to add another reverse thrust to the right engine.
 The lever was pulled and the left engine throttle lever was aligned again with the right reverse lever.
 The crew then decided to reduce the level of the right engine reverse thrust and the left engine lever moved forward again.
 This time, the throttle moved so much that it produced 60% of forward thrust to the aircraft.
 Meanwhile, the right engine thrust reverse had been on idle.